2 Principles of Data Visualization

 geom_line()

-To really get fancy, what if we add both geom_point() and geom_line()?
+To really get fancy, you could add both geom_point() and geom_line() as follows:

 ggplot(